civictechdc/us-congress-pizza-flag-tracker/retro.md

 - What would you do differently next time (process)
 - What would you like to do next time? (task)

+#### Wed Jun 02

+- How do you feel?
+    - Mixed - rm, ts
+    - Disappointed: wanted to get further - es
+- What did you like?
+    - we met - es
+    - we caught up on changes - ts
+- What would you do differently next time (process)
+    - Debug working - rm
+- What would you like to do next time? (task)
+    - START HERE - rm
 #### Wed May 26

 - How do you feel?